-The aerospace and defense industry registers as the most common industry among alumni.
-Pulling in paychecks on the larger end are Cooper Union for the Advancement of Science and Art grads, which is not shocking considering the high SAT scores and solid graduation rate reported by this demographic.
-Following graduation, Cooper Union for the Advancement of Science and Art students earn an average of about $94K.
+The most popular career sector among alumni is the aerospace and defense industry.
+Cooper Union for the Advancement of Science and Art graduates often advance into high-paying positions, which is somewhat expected given their above-average SAT scores and graduation rate.
+Cooper Union for the Advancement of Science and Art graduates see an average starting salary of $94K.

-Some take advantage of an attractive benefits package; nearly all alumni are paid for both vacation and sick time.
-Health benefits extend to the vast majority of alumni, and most graduates also receive dental coverage.
-To plan for old age, almost all respondents maintain savings accounts through a company's 401(k) plan.
+A number of grads are rewarded with paid time off, and nearly all graduates report compensation for sick days and vacation time.
+The vast majority of alums have medical plans, and most survey participants have dental insurance.
+The vast majority of former students report contributing to a 401(k).
 Alumni of Cooper Union for the Advancement of Science and Art also take in life insurance, tuition reimbursement, a casual working environment, and stock options.

 Other schools similar to Cooper Union for the Advancement of Science and Art include the Wentworth Institute of Technology, Vaughn College of Aeronautics and Technology, and Boricua College.

 7 Ways to Learn New Skills Quickly

 Morgan Sessions/Unsplash In a time when “soft skills” are in higher demand than ever, perhaps the greatest skill for any professional is t...

 10 Companies With Flexible Jobs for Working Parents

 Unsplash/Pexels America is a tough place for working parents.
 Lack of paid family leave, expensive childcare options and corporate cultures that encou...